 Abdominal Contrast Enhanced Ultrasound (CEUS)

-Abdominal contrast-enhanced ultrasound, also called CEUS, is an ultrasound examination that uses gas-filled microbubbles to better visualize organs and blood vessels within the abdomen and pelvis, including the liver, spleen, kidneys, pancreas, bowel and bladder.
+Abdominal contrast-enhanced ultrasound (CEUS) uses gas-filled microbubbles to better visualize organs and blood vessels within the abdomen and pelvis.
+This exam may evaluate the liver, spleen, kidneys, pancreas, bowel, and/or bladder.

 This procedure requires little to no special preparation.
-Your doctor will instruct you on how to prepare, including whether you should not eat or drink beforehand.
+Your doctor will tell you how to prepare, including whether you should not eat or drink beforehand.
 Wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to wear a gown.

 - What are some common uses of the procedure?